powenyao/powenyao.github.io/_posts/2024-11-19-on-terraforming-mars.md

 That means there are less for players to think about.
 You don't have to worry where your card goes, it simply goes into the tableau, and you benefit from having them.
 This shifts the player attention onto other matters.
-Its more macro than micro.
+It's more macro than micro.
 Playing some games where you have to do base building, sometimes I get tired of worrying about the layout.
 For some, its fun.
 For others, it quickly becomes a chore.
 (And for some complicated factory game without templates, it's a job)